niksy/figura/README.md

 });
 ```

-Using state. **Prefer using state for render purposes** because you can contain all render specifics inside `render` method.
+Using state and props.
+All render specifics can be contained inside `render` method.

 ```js
 import View from 'figura';